This post will show you the top countries notable for cybercrime.

 China is one of the top countries notable for cybercrime and should be on our list.
 The preferred victims of these cybercriminals are mainly in Asia, the Pacific, and Australia.
 Banks in these geographical areas implemented similar security measures to those in Europe.

-Among the most common thefts is sending false mass SMS to the victims to get fraudulent transfers.
+Among the most common thefts is sending false mass SMS messages to victims to facilitate fraudulent transfers.

-Paradoxically, one of the most striking elements is that a large part of China’s cyber-criminal infrastructure is outside the country.
+Paradoxically, one of the most striking elements is that a significant portion of China’s cybercriminal infrastructure is located outside the country.
 Possibly very related to the harsh legislation of the country, where communications are intercepted, and intelligence services are very present.

 We should not be fooled by their cyber-attacks being unsophisticated at the beginning of the Century.